-Climate Quandaries is a podcast about (some of) the Big Philosophical Questions raised by climate change, featuring 1-on-1 conversations with climate scientists.
-We traverse the personal-professional interface to explore how scientists personally see the value of their work and reckon with its implications, a.k.a. what it all means — from the long-term global level to individual life choices.
+Climate Quandaries is a podcast about the Big Philosophical Questions raised by climate science, featuring in-depth conversations with climate scientists.
+We traverse the personal-professional interface to explore how scientists personally see the state of the field and the value of their work, and reckon with what it all means — from the long-term global level to individual decision-making.

-The podcast's goal is to reveal a sort of 'metadata' on the field as a whole, at this moment where climate-related issues are arguably more important than ever for both human society and the environment writ large.
-We describe our personal views and actions on a variety of current issues, aiming to provide in-depth reasoning and context appropriate for a science-oriented audience.
+In other words, the podcast's goal is to reveal a sort of metadata on the field as a whole, at this moment when climate-related issues are arguably more important than ever for both human society and the environment writ large.

 Season 2 S2E1: Roop Singh (58m) Roop and I discuss, among other things: the Red Cross Red Crescent’s work on the front lines of climate risk; reckoning with unprecedented events in cultural-historical context; integrating science, communication, and decision-making; and principles for devising ethical solutions in a complex world.